EMPLOY A STUDENT

 60 hour or 120 hour of supervised

 Students have the opportunity to engage and learn various skill sets while enrolled in the Careers In Construction program.
 Every student will have the opportunity to explore their interests in a real world work setting with companies that support the program.
 Ways that students can explore and gain hands-on work experience in the trade of their choosing is through job shadows, internships, and possible employment.
 CICC allows for high school students to learn more about a particular occupation in the construction industry to see if the chosen profession or interest is suitable for them.
 These work based learning opportunities provide an experience for students to witness and perform hands on opportunities while accompanied by an experienced worker as they perform the targeted job.

-CICC staff work with students to determine their interests, build their professional skills, and help connect students with the construction industry.
+The role of CICC staff is to work with students to determine their interests, build their professional skills, and help connect students with the construction industry.